 Tony May was born in Mineral Point, Wisconsin in 1942.
 He grew up on his family’s farm and learned carpentry and metalworking from his father.
-He received his MFA from the University of Wisconsin-Madison in 1966, where he studied alongside and Bruce Nauman, and ultimately moved to California in 1967.
+He received his MFA from the University of Wisconsin-Madison in 1966, where he was a classmate of Bruce Nauman, and ultimately moved to California in 1967.
 May lives and works in San Jose, CA where he was a professor of fine arts at San Jose State for over thirty years until his retirement in 2005.

 May’s work is simultaneously conceptual and whimsical; by using functional, recycled materials such as books, household items and found objects he constructs site-responsive or interactive sculptures and installations.
 Rooted in craftsmanship, May’s sculptures are calculated and precise, painstakingly created and finished by hand.
 His photo-realist paintings boast the same exacting quality, serving as a form of documentation for the events, projects and objects that he deems significant.
 Though collectively his work is elaborate in concept, the results are formally modest.
 His sculptures and their accompanying containers, custom-made and usually part of the work itself, are made of scrap wood or re-purposed furniture with very little decoration.
 Similarly, his documentary paintings have the uniform finish and practicality of hand-painted signs, complete with block-lettered captions.
 May’s site-specific installations and projects encompass the many conceptual yet functional qualities of his art.
 For instance, his own home is an ongoing art project and an on-going series of Home Improvement paintings document the various repairs and improvements he has made over the past 30-plus years.
 Another such project is the T. House, a two-story glass and wood structure modeled after a traditional Japanese teahouse, which stands in May’s backyard.